-3 Night Bahamas (Port Canaveral Roundtrip) Sail Date: October 22, 2010 Cabin Type: Inside Traveled As: Couple Reviewed: 6 years ago
+3 Night Bahamas (Port Canaveral Roundtrip) Sail Date: October 22, 2010 Ship: Monarch of the Seas Cabin Type: Inside Traveled As: Couple Reviewed: 6 years ago

 My boyfriend and I took a 3 night-4day cruise to the Bahamas.
 It was his 24th birthday and the staff surprised us with a bottle of champagne and a whole cake on our bed.
 It was so nice!!
 What I liked most were the many activities on board.
 There were 6 different bars to go to, large pool, buffett breakfast, and rock climbing wall, rec center as well as a casino.